SargamS/SargamS/README.md

 </tr>
 </table>

+<p>Life advice, slightly broken:</p>
 ```
-> "If life gives you lemons, squeeze them over your kebab and call it a day."
+"If life gives you lemons, squeeze them over your kebab and call it a day."
 ```